xiix0/scam/README.md

-Q:	Why did Menachem Begin invade Lebanon?
+Q:	Why did the chicken cross the road?
-A:	To impress Jodie Foster.
+A:	He was giving it last rites.